liberize/ssc/examples/5_embed_archive/README.md

 # Embed archive

-We can even embed an archive into our binary, and make a self-extracting denpendency-free executable.
+We can even embed an archive into our binary, and make a self-extracting dependency-free executable.

 To embed an archive, use `-E` flag.
 The archive may or may not contain an interpreter.